Support Hidaya Schools & Tuition Centers

-Due to poverty and corruption, the state of schools in economically depressed areas of the world are in a deplorable state.
-In poor areas of Pakistan for example, many government schools have become abandoned buildings, either empty or taken over by a villager to store their animals or farming supplies.
-Meanwhile, countless rural villages throughout the country have generations of illiterate people and no schools to educate future generations.
+Due to corruption, mismanagement, and poverty, schools in economically depressed areas of under-developed countries are in a deplorable state.
+In rural areas of Pakistan, for example, many government schools have become abandoned buildings, either empty or used by villagers to store animals and farming supplies.
+This results in generations of illiterate people and no schools to educate future generations.

-It costs about $120 to run a classroom of approximately 40 students for each month.
+It costs about $250 per month to run a classroom with approximately 40 students per class.